METRIX IAP

 0 purchases combined

-Priority Copy Test — "Worn by the relentless.
+Priority Copy Test — "Made from legends.
 This isn't fashion.
-It's APEX Supply Co.."
+It's King of Violence."

 96% confidence

-PR_FabricFeel wins in copy at 3.30% CVR, $37.83 CPA.
-The visual equivalent — extreme fabric close-up — has never been tested.
-This is the logical next layer in the confirmed product-proof lane.
-Build and launch within 7 days before APEX-C01 fatigue risk increases.
+PR_ProductFeel wins in copy at 3.30% CVR, $37.83 CPA — the visual equivalent (extreme fabric close-up) has never been tested.
+Build and launch within 7 days before DC02 fatigue risk increases.

 P1 challenger